Waseem-Abbas/envato-script/README.md

 ### Installation & Configurations
 - Download the zip file
+- Extract it
-- Upload it to your development or production host
+- Upload it to your development or production server
 - Open the file envato-script > classes > envato.api.class.php
 - Replace "ENTER PERSONAL TOKEN HERE" with the token you received earlier
 - Launch the script in your browser and start downloading